 I knew what the doctor was going to say, and I knew the same old conversation, but this time it was much different, and it ended up knocking me down.
 The doctor looked at me and said those three words that I never wanted to hear “You lost weight.”
 I went into my vulnerable state as I sat there alone in that hospital room and nearly cried when she went out to go talk to someone.
 How could the doctor just plainly tell me that when she knows how hard I try to gain weight?
 I’ve told her everything!
 I’ve told her how hard I strive to gain weight, how I’ve taken her advice and it never worked, and I’ve always asked her for tips, so how could she look me in the eyes stone-cold and say that and just walk away?

-This is why I hate going to doctor’s offices.
+This is why I sometimes hate going to doctor’s offices, but I mainly hate going to my primary doctor.
 No one seems to listen to me when I say that I try, but they don’t listen.
 The doctor was suggesting more testing, but they already took my blood to check to see if I was okay, so why was I going to do it again?
 I wasn’t going to put myself through that when I’ve already did it once!

 “Do not let your adornment be merely outward—arranging the hair, wearing gold, or putting on fine apparel— rather let it be the hidden person of the heart, with the incorruptible beauty of a gentle and quiet spirit, which is very precious in the sight of God.”
 1 Peter 3:3-4